 The education block carries a total study load of at least 45 EC and comprises a compulsory block and an elective block.

 The compulsory block includes:

-The elective block of at least 18 EC allow you to extend your competences in a specific direction as a further preparation for the design project.
-For the composition of this elective block, together with your (daily) supervisors you can select courses which are of interest for the technological design project.
+The elective block of at least 18 EC allows you to extend your competencies in a specific direction as further preparation for the design project.
+For the composition of this elective block, together with your (daily) supervisors, you can select courses which are of interest for the technological design project.
 Elective courses can either be master courses or post-master courses at the University of Twente, national research schools, Capita Selecta courses, conference visits (incl. paper and/or poster), summer schools, in-company courses, or courses at another 4TU location.

-The design project will be defined in close consultation with the organisation or institution where you will be working for.
-The project can arise from a design question from the organisation/institution or from the valorisation of PhD research where industry/government has an inquiry to.
+The design project will be defined in close consultation with the organisation or institution which you will be working for.
+The project can arise from a design question from the organisation/institution or from the valorisation of PhD research into which the industry/government has an inquiry to.
 The programme ensures that the design project is innovative and complex, contains sufficient design aspects and is sufficiently multidisciplinary.
-The design project is individually in the sense that you have your own project.
-Because of the complex and multidisciplinary character of the project, in most projects you will work together with colleagues.
+The design project is individual in the sense that you have your own project.
+Because of the complex and multidisciplinary character of the project, in most projects, you will work together with colleagues.
 The University of Twente ensures that there is a clear part of the design, for which you are responsible and for which you will be judged.